govuk-one-login/mobile-ios-one-login-app/docs/how-to/required-software.md

 ## Xcode

 You'll need an Apple ID in order to download Xcode.
-Download it using [this link](https://developer.apple.com/download/applications).
+Download it using **[this link](https://developer.apple.com/download/applications)**.
 You will need to become an Apple Developer (you will be prompted to do this, and agree to their terms and conditions) - this is free.

 Select the latest stable version of Xcode (i.e Xcode 15.0.1, not the Beta version), then click `Download Xcode XX.X.X (2.96GB)` to download a compressed file: